nickbrandt/GitLab/doc/administration/incoming_email.md

 requires one of the following three strategies:

 - Email sub-addressing
+- Catch-all mailbox
 - Dedicated email address
-- Catch-all mailbox

 Let's walk through each of these options.

 **If your provider or server supports email sub-addressing, we recommend using it.
-Most features (other than reply by email) only work with sub-addressing.**
+A dedicated email address only supports reply by email.**

 [IMAP]: https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol